sergio94al/Automatic_design_of_quantum_feature_maps_Genetic_Auto-Generation/README.md

 * encoding.py: In this file we create the encoding of the quantum gates and the parameters θ.
 * encoding2.py: This file is used to visualize the solution after the evolution.
 * Sample_Usecase.ipynb: Notebook used to launch the quantum feature maps' evolution, and save the best individuals which appear along the evolution in an excel file, so it can be decoded into a quantum circuit.
 * sample_iot_data.csv: Dataset free available on Kaggle.
-Used as an example.
+Used as an example [3].
-* sample_iot_result_n5: Output file with the best individuals in the evolution.
+* sample_iot_result_n5.csv: Output file with the best individuals in the evolution.
 The structure of the file is:  ID *  Individual (quantum classifier) to decode * Accuracy * Weight control metric*

 ## How to Cite